USA flag with headline

 How do I know my HS code?

-What’s the difference between Informal and Formal entries?
+What is the difference between Informal and Formal entries?

-How can I reduce duty?
+How can I reduce duty and navigate Section 122?

 Do I need a customs broker?